openfl/www.openfl.org/learn/npm/getting-started/index.md

 {% endcapture %}
 {% include code.md %}

-Then extend the constructor so it looks like this
+Then extend the constructor so it looks like this:

 {% capture typescript %}
 ```ts